-(Immediate, Short Term, Long Term, Ongoing) In consultation with the community develop an area structure plan or equivalent plan.
+Short Term, Long Term, Ongoing) In consultation with the community develop an area structure plan or equivalent plan.
 Immediate

-Section Policy/Objective
+Section 5.2 Policy/Objective

-5.2

-Objective Identify desirable community amenities in conjunction with the development of the

-5.2.2 Cedar Main Street
+Objective 5.2.2 Identify desirable community amenities in conjunction with the development of the Cedar Main Street

-Policy Rezoning applications within the Cedar Main Street designation may shall be required to

-5.2.8 provide and/or contribute towards the following amenities:
+Policy 5.2.8 Rezoning applications within the Cedar Main Street designation should consider the following amenities:

 1. riverfront park and trail;

 2. entrance signage;

-3. outdoor public space;
+outdoor public space; community gardens;

-4. community gardens;

 5. community servicing improvements;

 6. ornamental street lighting;

 7. sidewalks and/or pedestrian pathways;

 8. outdoor community marketplace; and/or,

 9. affordable housing.

-10. Recreational facilities
+10. recreational facilities

 Policy Notwithstanding policy 5.2.8 above, this Plan may be amended to include a more

 5.2.9 comprehensive list of desirable community amenities.

-Section Policy/Objective 5.2 Objective Support high quality efficient Quality Design 5.2.3 Policy Development must be oriented towards Cedar Road with an emphasis placed on 5.2.10 pedestrian and cyclist movement.
-Policy Parking should be provided to the rear of proposed buildings or by using well designed 5.2.11 street side parking.
-Policy The Regional District of Nanaimo shall work with the Ministry of Transportation to 5.2.12 develop road standards and maintenance strategies for Cedar Main Street which encourage pedestrians and cyclist use, include landscaping, and provide separation between vehicular and non-vehicular traffic, and identifies appropriate aesthetically pleasing street lighting.
-Policy The use of natural building materials suited to the local climatic conditions is supported.
-5.2.13 Policy Where practical, buildings should take advantage of passive solar gain.
-5.2.14 Policy Development should not generally be more than three storeys in height.
-5.2.15 Policy Mixed commercial residential buildings are encouraged.
-5.2.16 Policy Development must be consistent with the policies contained in Section 3.0 of this Plan.
+Section 5.2 Policy/Objective Objective 5.2.3 Support high quality efficient Quality Design Policy 5.2.10 Development must be oriented towards Cedar Road with an emphasis placed on pedestrian and cyclist movement.
+Policy 5.2.11 Parking should be provided to the rear of proposed buildings or by using well designed street side parking.
+Policy 5.2.12 The Regional District of Nanaimo shall work with the Ministry of Transportation to develop road standards and maintenance strategies for Cedar Main Street which encourage pedestrians and cyclist use, include landscaping, and provide separation between vehicular and non-vehicular traffic, and identifies appropriate aesthetically pleasing street lighting.
+Policy 5.2.13 The use of natural building materials suited to the local climatic conditions is supported.
+Policy 5.2.14 Where practical, buildings should take advantage of passive solar gain.
+Policy 5.2.15 Development should not generally be more than three storeys in height.
+Policy 5.2.16 Mixed commercial residential buildings are encouraged.
+Policy 5.2.17 Development must be consistent with the policies contained in Section 3.0 of this Plan.
+5.2.18 Development within this designation shall not take the form of Big Box retail, highway